stevemcilwain/stevemcilwain.github.io/_posts/2020-01-01-digital-ocean-hunting.md

 <p> </p>
 ## Digital Ocean

-Before starting, sign up for Digital Ocean, you can use my referal link below to get a $100 credit for 6 months.
+Before starting, sign up for Digital Ocean, you can use my referral link below to get a $100 credit for 6 months.

 <a href="https://m.do.co/c/354c7849dfe2" target="_blank">Digital Ocean - Sign-Up with $100 Credit</a>

 A droplet is DO's terminology for a virtual machine (VM).
 They have pre-built base images (or you can upload your own).
 You are billed for the droplet on or off - by the hour.
-After creating and using the droplet, you can then destory it and no longer be billed.
+After creating and using the droplet, you can then destroy it and no longer be billed.

 These instructions will give you a repeatable method for building a core snapshot that can then be used to quickly setup, use and destroy future droplets... and minimize your bill.